 National Practitioner Data Bank: Reporting in the Gray Areas, Complying With the Updated Requirements

-This CLE webinar will guide healthcare counsel on National Practitioner Data Bank (NPDB) reporting and the recent changes to the requirements.
-The panel will also address navigating through the gray areas of reporting and examine how the courts have dealt with thorny reporting issues.
+This CLE webinar will guide healthcare counsel on the National Practitioner Data Bank (NPDB) reporting.
+The panel will address navigating through the gray areas of reporting and examine how the courts have dealt with thorny reporting issues.

 - NPDB reporting requirements and processes

 - Challenging a report and remedies